Pan-Seared Crab Cakes with Old Bay Seasoning

 How long does Pan-Seared Crab Cakes with Old Bay Seasoning take to make?

 Total time is about 50 minutes (35 min prep + 15 min cook).
-Most home cooks find this fits comfortably into a weeknight; double the batch on Sunday for two dinners.
+Most home bakers find this fits a weekend afternoon; chill or store as the recipe directs before serving.

 How do I store leftover Pan-Seared Crab Cakes with Old Bay Seasoning?